pbc86/pbc86.github.io/README.md

 See an example of the above [here:](https://pbc86.github.io/about/)

 ### Step 5:
 - Mathematical expressions: he mentioned it but did not explain how to do it.
+I found a solution:
+  - Create `_includes/head/custom.html`
+  - Add relevant scripts.
+See my `custom.html` for script.
--
+- Favico:
+  - Create and download favico images at <https://realfavicongenerator.net/> into `assets/images`
+  - Copy code from the above into `_includes/head/custom.html`

 ---
 Notes:
 1. How to hide a post: add `published: false` to the front matter